Animals of the Exhibit Hall

 The exhibit hall inside the Andrew J. Conner Nature Center at Asbury Woods is home to 27 animals and a bee colony, all of which are used for educational activities for visiting school groups, summer camps and community programs.

 The animals play an integral part in helping us fulfill our mission to inspire a greater sense of environmental awareness, sustainability and stewardship.
 The exhibit animals are often the gateway into learning experiences that highlight species native to our state and region, the natural food sources those animals need to survive in the wild, and the role we each can play in protecting natural spaces where animals and humans can both thrive.

 Scientific Name: Pantherophis obsoletus

-Adult black rat snakes are black with a white chin and stomach and may grow in excess of eight feet long.
-Babies and juveniles have gray and black striping.
-They live on the ground and in trees in forest, field, and edge habitats.
+Adult black rat snakes are black with a white chin and stomach and may grow 4 – 7 feet long.
+Snakelets and juveniles have gray and black striping.
+They are found both on the ground and in trees in forest, field, and edge habitats.
 Their diet consists of small rodents, lizards, frogs, and eggs.

 Did you know?
-Rat snakes are non-poisonous constrictors.
-They are gentle and only bite as a last resort.
+Rat snakes are non-venomous constrictors.
+They are gentle, and only bite to defend themselves.

 Scientific Name: Hyla versicolor